smarabattula/cloud_proj/README.md

     - `docker run -d -p 8000:5000 --name my-flask-app flask-kubes-proj` for detatched (background mode)
 6. Get you VM's public IP address Ex: 152.7.177.35.
 You can use `ip addr show` cmd to check the addresses!
 7. The docker image runs on port 8000.
 Access it via `http://<VM_IP>8000`.
 In our case its http://152.7.177.35:8000.

+## Using Kubernetes for Orchestrating services
+1. Install minikube (reference this link for all commands `https://www.linuxbuzz.com/install-minikube-on-ubuntu/` follow upto step 5 to install minikube and kubectl)